Frequently Asked Questions

 How is DigniCap® different from other scalp cooling treatments

-First of all, the DigniCap® System is the only scalp cooling system to be cleared by the FDA for the treatment of women with breast cancer in the U.S. The DigniCap® System incorporates a number of features and technological advances that combine to improve the patient experience.
+The DigniCap® System is the first scalp cooling system to be cleared by the FDA for the treatment of women with breast cancer in the U.S. The DigniCap® System incorporates a number of features and technological advances that combine to improve the patient experience.
 The cooling cap has two dedicated temperature regulation sensors in each cap that monitors scalp temperature and a third safety sensor to ensure that the scalp temperature never falls below 32ºF (OºC).
 Also, the cooling cap is fitted once at the start of treatment and remains on until completion.

 The system also employs special clinicians to operate the system for each of its patients.
 The clinicians are all well-versed and knowledge on the system, and allows hospital employees to continue to do their own jobs without being overwhelmed by learning a new technology.